sigurdnev/nordic_workshop/README.md

 <img src="https://github.com/sigurdnev/nordic_workshop/blob/master/images/Task2_Step7_2.png" width="400">

 ### Step 8
-Compile the project and flash it to you nRF52 DK along with the S132 v3.0.0 SoftDevice if its not already flashed to the DK.
-After pressing the btton you configured to send the `TEMP_TIMER_START` command you should be able to see the temperature in the nRF Toolbox app log ( you open this by holding your finger above the UART text to the left of the screen and swiping from left to right)
+Compile the project and flash it to you nRF52 DK.
+After pressing the button you configured to send the `TEMP_TIMER_START` command you should be able to see the temperature in the nRF Toolbox app log ( you open this by holding your finger above the UART text to the left of the screen and swiping from left to right)

 <img src="https://github.com/sigurdnev/nordic_workshop/blob/master/images/temperature.png" width="500">